 If you think an enforcement agent has removed your goods and you are not the debtor, or has acted in breach of the Regulations (e.g. by taking control of exempt goods, taking control outside of permitted hours, not giving the required notice, charging incorrect fees etc.) there are a number of legal remedies available to you.

 Civil Procedure Rule 85 (CPR85): This procedure MUST be used if you think goods have been wrongly removed either because they are exempt or belong to a third party who is not the debtor.
 CPR85 is intended to replace the need for an injunction and the vast majority of CPR85 claims are settled without need for court proceedings.
 You must notify us that you intend to use this procedure WITHIN 7 DAYS OF GOODS BEING REMOVED.
-As soon as we receive notice we will suspend the sale of the goods and, within 3 days, notify our client of your claim.
-The client has 7 days to notify us whether or not they accept your claim.
+As soon as we receive notice, we will suspend the sale of the goods and, within 3 days, notify our client of your claim.
+The client has 7 days to notify us whether they accept your claim.
 Their decision will be based on the evidence you provide and we will suggest to you forms of evidence that might assist your claim.
-If the client accepts your claim you will be able to get your goods back.
-If we feel your evidence is strong we will accept your claim without even involving the client.
-But, if our client rejects your claim you must make an application to the County Court under RULE 85.5 and we strongly advise you seek competent advice before doing so.
-Until the Court makes a determination on your claim it may order you to deposit money with the Court as security in order to secure the release of the goods, or to pay ongoing storage charges.
+If the client accepts your claim, you will be able to collect your goods.
+If we feel your evidence is strong, we will accept your claim without even involving the client.
+If our client rejects your claim, you must make an application to the County Court under RULE 85.5 and we strongly advise you seek competent advice before doing so.
+Until the Court decides on your claim it may order you to deposit money with the Court as security to secure the release of the goods, or to pay ongoing storage charges.

 Section 16, Taking Control of Goods (Fees) Regs.
 2014: Proceedings should be brought under this section if you feel that incorrect fees have been charged.